colin-mccarthy/tanzu_build/exercises/02_tbs_local_harbor.md

 <img src="./screenshots/harbor_cert.png" width="450">

+##

-copy the cert to /tmp/ca.crt
+copy the cert to /tmp/ca.crt 🔧

 ```
 cp Desktop/<ca-5.crt> /tmp/ca.crt
 ```

+##

+ Attempt to use imgpkg to copy the containers to your local Harbor with a self signed cert using this flag --registry-ca-cert-path 🔧

  ```
  imgpkg copy -b "registry.pivotal.io/build-service/bundle:1.2.2" --to-repo core.harbor.domain/build-service/build-service --registry-ca-cert-path=/tmp/ca.crt
  ```